Body with cells

 These are commonly known as

-the glass sponges and include the Venus' flower basket (Euplectella spp.) which can be seen on the right, and Regardrella okinoseana, a lacy basket sponge also on the right.
+the glass sponges and include the Venus' flower basket (Euplectella spp.) which can be seen on the right, and Regardrella okinoseana, a lacy basket sponge below right.
 They are often radially symmetrical and

 vase- or funnel-shaped and can be up to 1 m across and 1 m high, and are very beautiful.
 Their distinguishing feature is the network formed by